Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 Why You Should Trust Us

-We began this guide by researching women’s running shorts from the most trusted brands in running, premier outdoor brands, and major companies in the women’s run category.
-We also extensively polled the large iRunFar team and friends to find out which women’s running shorts they preferred and did not prefer.
+We began this guide by researching women’s running shorts from the most trusted brands in running, premier outdoor brands, and major companies in the women’s running category.
+We also extensively polled the large iRunFar team and friends to determine which women’s running shorts they preferred and disliked.
 That narrowed our choices to about two dozen shorts, which we took to the field for a season of testing.
-Since that initial round of testing, the iRunFar team has continued testing new and updated women’s running shorts as they come onto the market.
-We also keep the models in this guide in our rotation to perform ongoing durability testing.

-Frequently Asked Questions about Running Shorts for Women
+Frequently Asked Questions About Running Shorts for Women

 What shorts are best for trail running?